Real-Time Trust Illustration

 Trust in action with…

 This is the result of that equation – a projection for how to allocate $1,000 in each case – high, medium, and low trust.

 These allocations were made entirely using our automated tools.
-We did no figuring, calculating, or adjusting whatsoever.
+We did no manual figuring, calculating, or adjusting whatsoever.

-The percentages on the top are fixed and do not change – they come “off the top” of the $1000 before anyhting else.
+The percentages on the top come “off the top” of the $1000 before anything else (think gross vs net).